HVossi92/food-tracker/README.md

    - Create anonymous user module and plug
    - Implement anonymous user tracking via cookies
    - Update LiveView hooks to handle anonymous users
+   - Make sure we have test coverage for the new changes

 5. **Track Anonymous Users**

    - Set cookie with UUID for anonymous users
    - Create anonymous user accounts when saving first food track
    - Update last_active_at on each page visit
+   - Make sure we have test coverage for the new changes

 6. **User Conversion Workflow**
    - Add functionality to convert anonymous users to registered users
    - Preserve existing food tracking data during conversion
    - Update email confirmation process to handle anonymous users
+   - Make sure we have test coverage for the new changes

 ### Phase 3: UI and Cleanup